 Are there going to be prizes?

-How can we make living a healthy lifestyle easier for our employees?
+How can we make a healthy lifestyle easier for our employees?